 - Each student group then picks 1 indoor and 1 outdoor spot to collect their microfiber sample.
 The sample spots should be flat, smooth, and out of the way of foot traffic or high use areas.
 Like a tabletop, shelf, cabinet, floor corner, etc.

 - Use masking tape to outline a box on the surface.
-It should be about 3×3 inches.
-Use a clean cotton or paper cloth and some rubbing alcohol, or a vacuum, to thoroughly clean the whole surface inside the box you just made.
+The area inside the frame should be about 3×3 inches.
+Use a clean, damp cotton or paper cloth to thoroughly clean the whole surface inside the box you just made.
 Use the clip-on microscope to inspect the area and make sure that there aren’t any microfibers or dust particles left.

 - Label the tape box with a sample number, location key (Indoor = I, Outdoor = O) ex: I3 or O2, the start date, and group name.
 Complete the table in your research notebook with the sample numbers, photos, and a description of the locations.

-- Now, leave the boxes alone for 5 days.
+- Now, leave the sample locations alone for 5 days.

 After the 5 days, take your microfiber samples.

-- Carefully, peel the white tape square off the glass microscope slide, making sure not to let the tape touch anything, especially your clothes.
+- Carefully using the corner tab, peel the white tape square off the glass microscope slide, making sure not to let the tape touch anything, especially your clothes.

-- Stick the tape square down on the surface inside the masking tape box.
+- Stick the tape square, sticky side down, on the surface inside the masking tape box.
 Press and rub it firmly to make sure the whole piece of tape adheres to the surface you are sampling.

-- Carefully peel the tape off and stick it back onto the microscope slide on the opposite side of the grid sticker, so it lines up with the grid.
+- Carefully peel the tape off again and stick it back onto the microscope slide where it originally was, on the opposite side of the grid sticker, so it lines up with the grid.